thomasvincent/jenkins-script-library/SECURITY.md

-## Security Policy
+# Security Policy

-We take security seriously.
-If you discover any security related issues, please email thomasvincent@gmail.com instead of using the issue tracker.

-### Supported Versions
+## Supported Versions

+The following versions of Jenkins Script Library are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

-### Reporting a Vulnerability
+## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to thomasvincent@gmail.com.
-You will receive a response from us within 48 hours.
-If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within 7 days.

-### Additional Security Considerations

-When using these Jenkins scripts, please consider the following security best practices:
+To report a security vulnerability, please follow these steps:

+1. **Do NOT disclose the vulnerability publicly**
+2. Email security details to thomas.vincent@gmail.com
+3. Include as much information as possible:
+   - Description of the vulnerability
+   - Steps to reproduce
+   - Potential impact
+   - Suggested fixes (if any)

+## Response Timeline

+- Initial response: Within 48 hours
+- Assessment: Within 1 week
+- Fix timeline: Communicated after assessment

+## Security Best Practices

+When using this library:

-1. Always run scripts with the minimum required permissions in Jenkins
+1. Always run scripts with the minimum required permissions
-2. Review code before execution, especially when dealing with system operations
-3. Keep your Jenkins instance and plugins up to date
+2. Keep your Jenkins instance updated
+3. Review all scripts before execution
-4. Use credential binding rather than hardcoding secrets in scripts
+4. Use credential binding rather than hardcoded credentials
 5. Implement audit logging for script executions

+## License

+MIT License

+Copyright (c) 2023-2025 Thomas Vincent